boto/boto3/docs/source/guide/iam-example-managing-account-aliases.rst

 AWS account alias, your sign-in page URL changes to incorporate the alias.

 In this example, Python code is used to create and manage IAM account aliases.
-The code uses the AWS SDK for Python to manage IAM access keys using these methods of :code:`boto3.client('iam')` client class:
+The code uses the AWS SDK for Python to manage IAM access keys using these methods of the IAM client class:

 * `create_account_alias <https://boto3.readthedocs.io/en/latest/reference/services/iam.html#IAM.Client.create_account_alias>`_.